dwedia/ansiblectrl/playbooks/dockerSwarm-WIP/README.md

 # Docker Swarm Mode setup playbook
 This playbook is meant to set up a Docker Swarm mode cluster.
+If the firewall is enabled and active, it will open the ports needed for the swarms internal communication.

 So far it has been tested on a three node raspberry pi cluster running Ubuntu Server 24.04 LTS.